 - 1. Severe Weather Events During or immediately following a Severe Weather Event, a large number of trees may be deemed extreme hazards.
-Priority will be given to addressing public safety risks and providing for quick restoration of operations and public access. - 2.
+Priority must be given to addressing public safety risks and providing for quick restoration of operations and public access. - 2.
 Extreme Hazards A tree is an Extreme Hazard if risk of failure is imminent, and failure has a high probability of resulting in serious or life-threatening injury or serious property damage at any point.
-If a tree is determined to be an Extreme Hazard, removal should occur as soon as reasonably possible, and the area should be closed off to people until removal occurs. - 3.
+If a tree is determined to be an Extreme Hazard, removal should occur as soon as reasonably possible, and the area shall be closed off to people until removal occurs. - 3.
 Forest Fire Suppression, Prevention or Protection Efforts DEEP staff respond to forest fires across the state and often need to remove trees as part of their emergency response.
-In the case of a forest fire in or near a state park or campground, DEEP would use whatever tree removal methods are necessary and possible to suppress, prevent or protect the public and forest in this scenario. - 4.
+In the case of a forest fire in or near a state park or campground, DEEP would use whatever tree removal methods necessary to suppress, prevent or protect the public and forest in this scenario. - 4.
 Decorative Pruning DEEP maintains decorative trees and shrubs in various gardens or scenic areas.
-This Policy will not apply to pruning intended to enhance the appearance or health of decorative trees. - Trail Maintenance, Cutting and Clearing Both DEEP and other non-governmental organizations maintain trails in state parks and campgrounds and these trail-related activities will not be governed by this Policy.
+This policy will not apply to pruning intended to enhance the appearance or health of decorative trees. - 5.
+Trail Maintenance, Cutting and Clearing Both DEEP and other non-governmental organization maintain trails in state parks and campgrounds and these trail-related activities will not be governed by this policy.

 - 6. Infrastructure Maintenance Tasks DEEP depends on roads, emergency access points, utilities and other infrastructure to keep parks operational and provide for public access.
-This Policy will not apply to tree removal efforts related to infrastructure maintenance. - 7.
-Removal of Invasive Species DEEP addresses invasive species by executing and funding invasive species removal projects and by supporting removal efforts by volunteer organizations.
-This Policy will not apply to such efforts. - 8.
-Trees Located on or Near the Boundaries of Department of Energy and Environmental Protection Lands DEEP already has a Policy governing hazard trees located on boundary lines; this Policy is distinct from and does not apply to or supersede DEEP's Policy governing boundary lines. - 9.
-Forestry Management DEEP frequently executes forest management projects in state forests and occasionally in state parks.
+This policy will not apply to tree removal efforts related to infrastructure maintenance. - Removal of Invasive Species DEEP addresses invasive species by executing and funding invasive special removal projects and by supporting removal efforts by volunteer organizations.
+This policy will not apply to such efforts. - Trees Located on or Near the Boundaries of Department of Energy and Environmental Protection Lands - DEEP already has a policy governing hazard trees located on boundary lines; this policy is distinct from and does not apply to or supersede DEEP's policy governing boundary lines. - Forestry Management DEEP frequently executes forest management projects in state forests and occasionally in state parks.
 These activities are managed through robust outreach and planning protocols such as the development of 10-year forest management plans and preharvest tours.
-This Policy does not apply to Forest Management activities. - 10.
+This policy does not apply to Forest Management activities. - 10.
 Wildlife and Fisheries management activities Tree related activities designed to enhance wildlife or fisheries habitat.
-This Policy does not apply to Wildlife and Fisheries management activities.
+This policy does not apply to Forest Management activities.